Homemade-Disaster/ioBroker.netatmo-energy/docs/en/README.md

 <img src="https://github.com/Homemade-Disaster/ioBroker.netatmo-energy/raw/master/docs/img/admintab_en.png" alt="admintab" width="70%"/>

+On each card you can find status icons, which show you the actual state of each thermostat, valve and plug.

 ## Widget
 Widget for VIS to show a complete valve.
 You have only to define the "SetTemp" - datapoint.
 The widget will get all other fields dynamically out of the "rooms"-structure.